-The Administrator or the Manager may also request such information as may be required for the establishment and maintenance of the Fund's beneficial ownership register in accordance with the Beneficial Ownership Regulations.
-Details of all beneficial owners (as defined in the Beneficial Ownership Regulations) will be maintained on the Fund's beneficial ownership register which will, ultimately, be transmitted to a publically available central register of beneficial ownership to be established and maintained in accordance with the fourth Anti-Money Laundering Directive (EU 2015/849).
+Details of all beneficial owners (as defined in the Beneficial Ownership Regulations) will be maintained on the Fund's beneficial ownership register.
+Certain beneficial ownership information will be transmitted to a publically available central register of beneficial maintained in by the Central Bank.